tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 [Nest] 17   - 02/26/2023, 4:49:59 AM   [NestFactory] Starting Nest application...
 ```

-We pregenerate all the ts,js and binary file for the prisma client to use.
-The advantage is that when container start, *yarn prisma migrate deploy* doesn't need to fetch over internet and generate clients, so the startup time is fast.
-THe disadvatange is that the size of docker image would be bigger as we include two copies of binary target.
+We pre-generate all the TS, JS and binary files for the prisma client to use.
+The advantage is that when container starts, *yarn prisma migrate deploy* doesn't need to fetch over internet and generate clients, so the startup time is fast.
+The disadvantage is that the size of docker image would be bigger as we include two copies of binary target.

-Another way to not copy those two folders to docker image.
-When starting up, the script *yarn prisma migrate deploy* will automatically check NodeJS-API and download the binary target file, then generate clients.
+Another way to avoid copying those two folders into the Docker image is to have the script yarn prisma migrate deploy check the NodeJS-API and download the binary target file when starting up, and then generate clients.

 ```diff
 - COPY  --from=dev-dep /home/node/node_modules/.prisma ./node_modules/.prisma #没有必要